-A qualified faculty supervisor includes Full-Time Tenured and Tenure-Track Faculty members in the Department of Psychology at Mount Royal University.
+A qualified faculty supervisor includes full-time tenured, tenure-track, and fixed-term faculty members in the Department of Psychology at Mount Royal University.
 The Department of Psychology may have a list of additional Mount Royal University faculty members who are approved as qualified faculty supervisors.